-Fourth, as you execute and control the project, you’re also monitoring the stakeholders and identifying problems/issues.
-New requirements or requirements that are not being met are examples of stakeholders’ problems or issues.
+Fourth, as you execute and control the project, you’re also monitoring the stakeholders and identifying problems and issues.
+New requirements or requirements that are not being met are examples of stakeholders’ problems and issues.
 You must respond to these to maintain their support.

 You can learn how to successfully manage stakeholders in our online Project Management courses.
 You’ll work privately with Dick Billows, PMP, an expert project manager.
 You control the schedule and pace and have as many phone calls and live video conferences as you wish.

 During an introductory video conference, you and Dick Billows PMP, will design your program and what you want to learn.
 You will choose you course and select your case study from business, marketing, construction, healthcare, or consulting options.
 Your case study-based assignments that include project plans, schedules and presentations will fit your project specialty.